Ever seen the movie The Social Network about Mark Zuckerberg and the founding of Facebook?

 "Uniform resource locator."
 Also known as a web address, a URL is a specific character string that refers to a resource.
 It's displayed on the top of a web browser inside an "address" bar.
 Learn how to optimize your URLs for search here.

-"User experience."
-The overall experience a customer has with a particular business, from their discovery and awareness of the brand all the way through their interaction, purchase, use, and even advocacy of that brand.
+The overall "user experience" a customer has with a particular business, from their discovery and awareness of the brand all the way through their interaction, purchase, use, and even advocacy of that brand.
 To deliver an excellent customer experience, you have to think like a customer, or better, think about being the customer.
 Learn more here.

 A computer graphics term to describe the use of "geometrical primitive objects" like points, lines, curves, and shapes to represent images.
 Here's an example of a real phone that has been "vectorized."